Civic Engagement & Advocacy during an election year

 Complete short, self-study modules

-Attend the summer Academy (requires travel via commercial flights, ferries, and buses)
+Attend the summer Academy (requires travel via commercial flights and buses)

 Develop a 3-lesson unit